electron/electron/npm/README.md

 ## Installation

+**Note** As of version 1.3.1, this package is published to npm under two names:
+`electron` and `electron-prebuilt`.
+You can currently use either name, but `electron` is recommended, as the `electron-prebuilt` name is deprecated, and will only be published until the end of 2016.

-Download and install the latest build of electron for your OS and add it to your projects `package.json` as a `devDependency`:
+Download and install the latest build of electron for your OS and add it to your project's `package.json` as a `devDependency`:

 ```
 npm install electron --save-dev
 ```

 This is the preferred way to use electron, as it doesn't require users to install electron globally.

 You can also use the `-g` flag (global) to symlink it into your PATH: